RockNRui/Black-Box-Library/README.md

 `bb:lib/minuslevels/main` - Removes X levels WORTH of xp from the player.
 This should be ran as the desired player, with the desired levels set by `/scoreboard players set $minuslevel bbl.xp X` (Replace X) in the same function, a line prior.

 `bb:lib/rng` - Returns a random number between two values, set by `scoreboard players set $rng_min bbl.rng 1` for the min value and `scoreboard players set $rng_max bbl.rng 3` for the max value.

+`bb:lib/drop/checked/X` - Drops a slot from the players inventory.
+X is the ID of the slot you wish to drop, also supports `mainhand`.

 `relco:` - A system to get the relative cordinates between two points.
 Run `/function relco:help` in-game for more information.